Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

     <img src="assets/requirements.jpg" style="width=40%;">
     <p><em>Sample set of payload requirements</em></p>
 </div>
-Provided above is a set of high-level requirements I derived to define the CubeSat's payload & performance characteristics.
-The motivation for these requirements stems from our Mission Needs Document (MND), which defines the mission objective, budget constraints, and compliance documents that our spacecraft must adhere to.
+The figure above shows a representative set of high-level requirements defining the CubeSat’s payload capabilities & performance targets.
+These requirements were derived from the project’s Mission Needs Document (MND), which establishes the mission objectives, budget constraints, and external compliance standards the spacecraft must satisfy.

-- **Establishing verification methods linking system requirements to quantifiable verification & validation metrics**
+- **Establishing verification methods linking system requirements to SMART verification & validation metrics**

-As I developed requirements for each node of the WBS, verification methods & artifacts were chosen to track the status of each requirement.
-Many requirements were drawn from the MND & various compliance/testing documents such as NASA's General Environmental Verification Standard (GEVS).
+As requirements were developed across each node of the WBS, corresponding verification methods & artifacts were defined to track requirement status.
+Many requirements originated from the MND & established testing standards such as NASA’s General Environmental Verification Standard (GEVS).

-However, it was up to our team to determine verification methods & artifacts for each requirement.
-I tackled this challenge by communicating with my team to learn what tests/standards each of their respective subsystems had to meet to be considered successful.
-An important emphasis during this stage was to ensure each requirement was Specific, Measurable, Achievable, Relevant, and Time-bound (SMART).
+However, defining appropriate verification strategies required coordination throughout the spacecraft architecture.
+I worked closely with team members responsible for each subsystem to identify the tests, analyses, and inspections necessary to demonstrate compliance.

-- **Drafting end-to-end test plans adhering to NASA compliance documents, supporting the development of a launch-ready spacecraft**
+- **Drafting end-to-end verification test plans aligned with NASA environmental compliance documents to support launch readiness**

 ### Environmental Analysis & Thermal Design

-As the team's environmental engineer, one of my most important responsibilities is to analyze the variety of hostile mission environments the CubeSat will encounter & develop preventative measures to ensure safe operation throughout the mission lifecycle.
-Provided below are examples of analysis I conducted regarding space environmental risk analysis & logistics for our spacecraft.
+As the team’s Environmental Engineer, one of my primary responsibilities is analyzing the various hostile environments the spacecraft will encounter & developing mitigation strategies to ensure reliable operation throughout the mission lifecycle.

+The following sections summarize several analyses related to space environment risks, spacecraft thermal control, and subsystem trade study development.

 - **Conducted trade studies for thermal control & radiation protection subsystems, alongside contributions to various satellite bus trade studies**
 <div style="